monix/monix/README.md

 People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Monix on the Github page, Gitter channel, or other venues.

-We hope that our community will be respectful, helpful, and kind.
-If you find yourself embroiled in a situation that becomes heated, or that fails to live up to our expectations, you should disengage and contact one of the project maintainers in private.
-We hope to avoid letting minor aggressions and misunderstandings escalate into larger problems.

 Feel free to open an issue if you notice a bug, have an idea for a feature, or have a question about the code.
 Pull requests are also gladly accepted.
 For more information,